 Tiffany’s original series, The Future Starts Here was nominated for an Emmy Award in New Approaches: Arts, Lifestyle, Culture and has over 40 million views to date.
 Shlain’s films employ her signature style of fast-paced images, colorful animations, deep scientific research, and daring and funny insights to encourage us all to think about where we’re headed in our increasingly connected world.
 Her whole list of films can be seen here.

 Tiffany is a world-renowned speaker and has given keynotes at Google, Harvard, and NASA, and was the closing speaker for TEDWomen and TEDMED.
 Tiffany was the on-air Internet expert on ABC’s Good Morning America with Diane Sawyer in the early days of the web, is a Henry Crown Fellow of the Aspen Institute, and was invited to advise then-Secretary of State Hillary Clinton about the Internet and technology.
-She currently serves on the Leadership Board of the Center on Media and Child Health at Harvard’s Boston Children’s Hospital.
+She currently serves on the Leadership Board of The Digital Wellness Lab at Harvard’s Boston Children’s Hospital.
 She has contributed articles to Harvard Business Review and CNN Documentary Magazine.
 TED Conferences published a TEDBook based on one of her films, Brain Power: From Neurons to Networks, and she has been writing a quarterly newsletter about ideas and culture since 1998 called Breakfast @ Tiffany’s.
-Tiffany runs the Let it Ripple film studio where they make films and create global days around subjects shaping our lives.
+Tiffany runs the Let it Ripple studio where they make films and create global days around subjects shaping our lives.
 Their global initiative Character Day features films on character development (including her films The Science of Character, The Making of a Mensch and The Adaptable Mind) and brought together over 200,000 groups in 125 countries and all 50 states.
 She is also co-founder of 50/50 Day, Character Day and the International Academy of Digital Arts & Sciences.